 The large Iguana in the other two pictures quietly sat there while I snapped away, when he decided he had enough, he made his exit climbing the tree.

-I will leave you with a short video clip of the country road.
+I will leave you with a few short video clips of Secret beach before it became popular and developed and the country road.